 Make sure to check out my post on seasonal winter eating if you want to read more about why seasonal eating is so good for you and the earth as well as why the problem of food waste is so big.
 Also, be sure to check out when to throw away food & leftovers.

-And don’t forget to order my spring & summer recipe cookbook magazine!
+And don’t forget to order my spring & summer recipe cookbook!
 It’s a collection of some of my favorite spring and summer produce recipes, including storage tips and preservation ideas!

 The trees are blooming and we’re all feeling the effect of allergy season.
 At the same time, my favorite stall at my farmers market is selling strawberries again (the best I’ve ever had).